Meet Our Staff

 |

-A sixth-generation Whidbey Islander from Coupeville with a family history in agriculture, forestry, and the trades, Kelsi has over fifteen years of experience in the fields of natural resources and education.
+Kelsi is proud to assist Whidbey residents with planning in agriculture, forestry, backyard habitat stewardship, and wildfire preparedness; and lead our financial assistance programs.
 She is a graduate of Western Washington University's College of the Environment and holds a Masters of Education with a Certificate in Non-Profit Leadership & Administration from North Cascades Institute.
 She loves her island home and community. |

 James Watson NATURAL RESOURCE PLANNER